kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

    text])
 ```

-_ui/common.cljs_
+_notes/ui/common.cljs_

 The link component behaves similar to the button, but it also adds an `active` class when the current route matches the link's target.
 This helps us achieve the typical navigation bar functionality where the current link is highlighted.
-This component relies on two new functions in the `notes.routes` namespace - `get-url` and `matches?`, so let's add them now.
+This component relies on two new functions in the _routes` namespace - `get-url` and `matches?`, so let's add them now.

 ```clojure
 ;; ...